 Body lotions, on the other hand, are designed to penetrate the skin, leaving it softer, more hydrated, and younger looking.
 "Lotions have the benefit of containing a number of beneficial ingredients such as aloe vera, vitamin E, vitamin D, shea butter, and keratin," explains Leah, who uses moisturizing lotion in the morning and oils at night.
 "All of these bonus ingredients replenish the skin of its lost moisture, repair damaged skin, and can alleviate various types of skin conditions."

-Jojoba oil is an excellent choice for body moisturizing, as is sustainably harvested coconut oil.
 At cooler temperatures, coconut oil solidifies, but if you scoop a bit into your palm and rub it between your hands, it will turn into a smooth body moisturizer.
 Some people even use it on their faces.
-Leah is partial to jojoba, sweet almond, and avocado oils.
+Leah is partial to jojoba, sweet almond, and organic avocado oils.

 Before applying oil, wash with soap that won't dry out your skin